Turrabo/roll20darkred/readme.md

 ### Disclaimer
 This hasn't been tested with any other sheets or games.
 This has also been designed primarily as a player, there may well be several DM-focused elements which are broken by this theme.

+### How do I use dis?

+1. Install the Stylus plugin for your respective browser.
+(Here it is for Chrome)
+2. Next, [click this link](https://raw.githubusercontent.com/Turrabo/roll20darkred/master/roll20darkred.user.css) to install this theme as a module for your plugin, it will automatically kick-in when you open a Roll20 game.